How to Keep Parents Property Taxes In 2021

 If you’re one out of the three siblings that wants to keep the inherited house, you are definitely looking at a 66.66% property value tax reassessment – if you’re operating without a loan to a trust, or you’re using your own cash; or getting money from a very pricey institutional lender – typically with multiple restrictions and extremely strict terms.”

-Mr. Wyatt sums up and simplifies a process that tends to look complicated to new clients.
 At the end of the day, all families need to understand is the fact that in the end, they save a great deal of money on property taxes if they aim to keep their parent’s home.
 If they are looking to sell, they simply need to understand that they will be putting lot more cash in their pocket using the trust loan approach, rather than selling to an outside buyer.
 Everything else is secondary, if you are inheriting property.